-This guide covers the technical aspects of how Evergage uses the structure of your website to track behavior and respond with messages.
+This guide covers the technical aspects of how Interaction Studio (formerly Evergage Classic) uses the structure of your website to track behavior and respond with messages.
 In particular, we outline best practices for expanding or altering the structure of your site to avoid unexpected or unreliable behavior.
-While we strive to support the full variety of site structures, there are a few simple ways to guarantee total compatibility with Evergage.
+While we strive to support the full variety of site structures, there are a few simple ways to guarantee total compatibility with Interaction Studio.

 - We use CSS selectors any time we need to target an element on your page.
 If you’re not experienced with CSS selectors, see this introduction: https://css-tricks.com/how-css-selectors-work/